Authorities Are Investigating Karolyi Ranch, Where Gymnasts Said They Were Sexually Abused

 Advertisement

-Although USA Gymnastics announced last week that they would no longer be using the facility for training purposes, for the past sixteen years, the ranch has been the most important training facility for United States gymnastics.
+Although USA Gymnastics announced last week that they would no longer be using the facility for training purposes, the ranch has been the most important training facility for United States gymnastics for the past 16 years.

 "After nearly four decades of spiriting young gymnasts towards greatness in sport, our yearly tradition of the Karolyi's Gymnastics Camp has come to an end.
 Bela, Martha, and the rest of the camp staff wish to sincerely thank all participants, USA Gymnastics, and everyone who has been a part of our extended family for 35 years of unforgettable memories," the ranch's website reads.